 El mundo de la geometría fractal - Jonathan Ramírez Polo

-Una mirada artística a la geometría fractal en contextos escolares a través de la
+Una mirada artística a la geometría fractal en contextos escolares (PDF) a través de la

-propiedad de la auto semejanza en grado 9º de la Educación Básica en Colombia
+propiedad de la auto semejanza en grado 9º de la Educación Básica en Colombia. - Javier Barrallo Cologne

 Theory and application

-Beyond the graphics, fractal geometry and its related fields have produced a great variety of studies and perspectives that addresses every imaginable topic of human knowledge and the natural and philosophical domains.
+Beyond graphics, fractal geometry and its related fields have inspired a wide range of studies and perspectives that touch on nearly every area of human knowledge, including the natural and philosophical domains.

 - School of Wisdom